pegaltier/module-federation-examples/angular11-microfrontends-scully/README.md

 # Microfrontends Angular 11

-This project shows an example of using Webpack 5 Module Federation with Angular `11.0.0-rc.2` using shared module and NgRx state management.
+This project shows an example of using Webpack 5 Module Federation with Angular `11.0.0-rc.2` using scully for prerendering the product microfrontend

 - note the use of **yarn**, this is required to override the webpack version for the angular cli
 - the project was developed based on the the example `angular11-microfrontends`